 What Are Restored 316 Themes?

 Each theme is totally mobile responsive, meaning no funky results when switching from desktop to mobile.
-If you are nervous to work with a theme, Restored 316 provides affordable setup packages so that you can start your blog without hesitation.
+If you are nervous to work with a theme for the first time, Restored 316 provides affordable setup packages so that you can start your blog without hesitation.

 My Experience with Restored 316 Themes

-If you are familiar with Restored 316 themes, you might have noticed that I’m not running a Restored 316 theme on my website!
+If you are familiar with Restored 316 themes, you might have noticed that I’m not running a Restored 316 theme on my website.
 Why not?
 Well, for the last few years, I used Market theme from Restored 316.
-I LOVED it and it was a big step forward from my very inadequate WordPress.com site (hint: sign up for a self-hosted website right away!) that I was thrilled with it for quite a while.
+I LOVED it and it was a big step forward from my very inadequate WordPress.com site (hint: sign up for a self-hosted website right away!).

 Well, soon enough, I needed to make some larger changes and I knew it was time for a fresh theme.
-I realized that what I wanted to do would be best accomplished with Kadence Theme, another great option for bloggers and website owners.
+I realized that what I wanted to do would be best accomplished with Kadence Theme.
+Kadence is incredible.

-I wanted the ability to structure and change the homepage as needed.
+I wanted the ability to structure and change my homepage as needed.
 If you are new to WordPress, you might think, well of course!
-But, funnily enough, up until recently, a homepage design was very much at the mercy of the theme you chose (or your ability to redesign a site via code).
+But actually, until recently, a homepage design of a WordPress theme was pretty locked in (though it could be changed with coding knowledge).

 Streamlined on Mobile

-I suggest checking out your preferred theme on mobile to see what the layout is like.
-They are all a bit different, and if you only need a small change, it might be possible to do easily.
+I always suggest checking out your preferred theme on mobile to see what the layout is like.
+They are all a bit different, but many changes are possible to do easily.

 A couple other quick reasons I switched to Kadence: